radius-project/docs/docs/content/operations/control-plane/observability/tracing/jaeger/index.md

 ### Viewing Tracing Data

-To view traces, connect to the Jaeger Service and open the UI:
+To view traces, connect to the Jaeger service and navigate to the UI:

 ```bash
 kubectl port-forward svc/tracing 16686 -n radius-monitoring